 The challenge for Cognisant was to translate the broadcast area map, with its patchy coverage, into something compatible with Office of National Statistics (ONS) datasets that would allow for a reliable assessment of the resident population.

 Using the ONS Neighbourhood Statistics website, Super Output Area Lower Layers were selected to match the coverage areas shown in Figure 1.
 This mapping exercise defined the geographical boundary of the broadcast area, using data from the from the 2011 Census to estimate a resident population of 48,819, with 39,315 individuals aged 16 or above.

 Having defined the population of interest, the method of collection was the next key consideration, as this would dictate how the research subjects would be targeted.
 On-street interviewing was discounted as it couldn’t guarantee a good spread of respondents from across the broadcast area.
-Whilst door-to-door surveying was an option, the limited budget meant that cluster sampling would have been needed to make data collection efficient, limiting the geographical coverage of the project.
-In order to maximise data collection from across the broadcast area, telephone interviews were chosen, so as to deliver the most efficient spread of respondents.
+While door-to-door surveying was an option, the limited budget meant that cluster sampling would have been needed to make data collection efficient, limiting the geographical coverage of the project.
+To maximise data collection from across the broadcast area, telephone interviews were chosen, to deliver the most efficient spread of respondents.

 This methodological approach provides valuable insight for any researcher tasked with understanding a population that is not already clearly defined by administrative boundaries.

 |Post Code Sector||Classification|